ftmhghpnh/fall2019-proj2--sec2-grp3/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
-It can have subfolders.
+Appendix_A.R, Appendix_B.R, Tab1.Rmd, Tab2.Rmd, Tab3.Rmd, data_processing.Rmd, final_app.r are allcontributed to the Shiny App.
+www is subfolder for figures.